KasparEtter/ef1p/internet/index.md

   which includes the queried domain.
   Since all domains in a zone are known to the administrator of that zone, the gaps between the subdomains can be determined and signed in advance.
-  For example, if you <a id="dns-query-a-nonexistent.example.com." href="#tool-dns-resolver">query the nonexistent domain</a>
+  For example, if you <a class="dns-query" href="#tool-dns-resolver" data-domain="nonexistent.example.com." data-type="A" data-dnssec="true">query the nonexistent domain</a>
   `nonexistent.example.com.`, you get an `NSEC` record in the authority section of the response, which says that the next domain name in the zone after `example.com.` is `www.example.com.`, and an `RRSIG` record, which signs the `NSEC` record.